 - What is the desired recovery point objective (RPO)?

 - How quickly can your team transition from the failed "live" system to the recovery solution?

 Often, the question we get from business management is, "Can we get up and running within XXX hours?"

-The answer to that RTO-related question is always, "Yes," but with that "Yes" may come a price tag.
+The answer to that RTO-related question is always, "Yes," but that "Yes" may come with a higher price tag.

 7. Ensure You're Using Air Gapped Backups

 Ntiva procedures create air-gapped backups, keeping cybercriminals from jumping laterally from your live systems to your backups if they enter your network and instigate a disaster in the active data center.

 We accomplish this by either having a separate backup that isn't connected to the network by LAN or we utilize a backup appliance running a different operating system (with different security access) than the one used by the server and devices on the network.